- build and then publish your snaps on the Snap store

 See below for a general overview of Snapcraft’s capabilities, and see Creating a snap for a more detailed look at the process, alongside a selection of self-contained examples for some popular languages and frameworks, including Go, Python and C/C++.

 At the heart of the snapcraft build process is a file called snapcraft.yaml.
 This file describes a snap’s build dependencies and run-time requirements, it integrates remote repositories and extensions, and runs custom scripts and hooks for better integration with CI systems.

-Snapcraft 3.0, and later releases, are designed to use bases (see Base snaps) and Multipass to both simplify the build process and to to confine the build environment within a virtual machine.
+Snapcraft 3.0, and later releases, are designed to use bases (see Base snaps) and LXD or Multipass to both simplify the build process and to confine the build environment within a virtual machine.
 Confining the build in this way isolates potentially conflicting libraries and other files from your host system, and vice-versa.